mtrackeros/wai-about-w3c-process/content/index.fr.md

 permalink: /standards-guidelines/w3c-process/fr   # Add the language shortcode to the end, with no slash at end, for example: /standards-guidelines/w3c-process/fr

 lang: fr   # Change "en" to the translated language shortcode
-last_updated: 2021-08-12   # Put the date of this translation YYYY-MM-DD (with month in the middle)
+last_updated: 2024-05-06   # Put the date of this translation YYYY-MM-DD (with month in the middle)
-translators:   # remove from the beginning of the line: "# " and add your name(s)
+translators:
 - name: "Sofia Ahmed"
+- name: "Rémi Bétin"
 contributors:
 - name: "Victoria Menezes Miller"
 - name: "Sandra Velarde Gonzalez (ETNIC)"